<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 A lessee dealer does not actually own the real estate or the equipment.
 They lease or rent the space and absorb the costs of operating the station.

-How Do They Price Their Fuel?
+How Do They Buy Their Fuel?

 The lessee dealer typically buys fuel directly from the major via the branded jobber.
 The price they pay is still the same basic formula: rack price + transportation to deliver into the station.